rtrppl/orgrr/readme.md

 ### orgrr-add-to-other-window

 `orgrr-add-to-other-window`is based on `orgrr-add-to-project` but appends the current line or the active region (only for org-files) to another window.
 If there is more than one window open (besides the source window), a list of windows to chose from is offered.
-The destination file for the snippet also has to be in a orgrr container.
+The destination file for the snippet also has to be in an orgrr container.

 ### orgrr-compile-sequence